Rose Heyworth Colliery.

-Messrs Lancaster & Spier (Messrs Spier was a Lancaster family member) took over the Colliery in July 1888.
+In July 1888 Messrs Lancaster & Spier took over the Rose Heyworth Colliery.
 The company leased the Cwmtillery and Rose Heyworth Collieries and was separate to the Messrs John Lancaster Co of the Blaina Collieries.
-This Lancaster-Speir partnership only lasted a short while and the Lancaster Co took over control until 1915.
+This Lancaster-Spier partnership only lasted a short while and in 1915 the Lancaster Co took over control.

 The Death of Mr Lawrence Heyworth.

 The Ebbw Vale Steel Iron and Coal Company Ltd. Messrs J. Lancaster Co owned about 4,000 acres of colliery property in Monmouthshire and Messrs Davies and Sons Ltd represented nine-tenths of the shares of the company.
-The sales agencies already held by Messrs Beynon will give them control of sales amounting to about 5 million tons per annum which placed the company in a foremost position in South Wales.
+The sales agencies already held by Messrs Beynon gave them control of sales which amounted to about 5 million tons per annum, which placed the company in a foremost position in South Wales.
 The Ebbw Vale Company’s property adjoined those of the undertakings acquired and was a considerable advantage in working the two companies together.

 By 1918 the joint workforce at Rose Heyworth and Cwmtillery Collieries stood at 2,760.
-Thereafter, problems in the coal mining industry and the general economy led to a decline in fortunes such that by 1938, only 804 men were employed at Rose Heyworth, which fell to 754 in 1945.
-After the war, Rose Heyworth Colliery fortunes recovered following nationalisation.
+Thereafter, problems in the coal mining industry and the general economy led to a decline in fortunes, that by 1938, only 804 men were employed at Rose Heyworth Colliery, which fell to 754 in 1945.
+After the war the Rose Heyworth Colliery fortunes recovered following nationalisation.

-The Ebbw Vale and Lancaster Colleries employed about 20,000 men.
+The Ebbw Vale and Lancaster Collieries employed about 20,000 men.

 Messrs Richard Thomas & Co.

 On the 17th April 1936 was the wedding of Mr J. D. Firth, the son of the mine owner Sir William Firth.
-The headline report was “Today Friday, 2,500 half-pint cans of beer are being distributed to all workmen (over the age of 21) employed at the Cwmtillery, Rose Heyworth and Beynons Collieries these are gifts of Mr J. D. Firth, the son of Sir William Firth the Chairman of the Richard Thomas & Co who recently took control of these collieries”.
-Each can of beer has an opener to which is attached a card bearing the following inscription – “With the compliments of J. D. Firth on the occasion of his wedding April 18th 1936” at the end of the card are the Welsh words “Calon wrth Calon” which means Heart to heart”
+The headline report was “Today Friday, 2,500 half-pint cans of beer are being distributed to all workmen (over the age of 21) employed at the Cwmtillery, Rose Heyworth and Beynons Collieries.
+These are gifts of Mr J. D. Firth, the son of Sir William Firth the Chairman of the Richard Thomas & Co who recently took control of these collieries”.
+Each can of beer had an opener to which was attached a card bearing the following inscription – “With the compliments of J. D. Firth on the occasion of his wedding April 18th 1936” at the end of the card were the Welsh words “Calon wrth Calon” which means “heart to heart”